NACA Riverside

 Description:

 Tough topics don’t have to be mind-numbing, awkward, or overwhelming.
-In this high-energy session, you’ll get a front-row seat to some of the most interactive activities from Briana Hansen’s hit interactive educational programs Sex Rules and Feeling Risky.
+In this high-energy session, you’ll get a front-row seat to some of the most interactive activities from the hit interactive educational programs Sex Rules and Feeling Risky.
 Through insightful games, thoughtful humor, and empowering real talk, you’ll see how a little fun can make difficult conversations easier, break down barriers, and keep participants engaged.
-Come ready to laugh, connect, and discover why serious lessons stick best when they’re seriously fun.
+Presented by professional speakers and comedians, Jaclynn Cherry and Dan Oster, come ready to laugh, connect, and discover why serious lessons stick best when they’re seriously fun.
 Oh, and there will be prizes for people who play along!

 Audience: Undergraduates